hiiamboris/red-mezz-warehouse-gitlab-mirror/assert.md

 3. **Function argument verification**

+   A common variant of (2), where instead of cryptic errors pointing to some logic inside the function we want to declare that it's simply improperly used.
    ```
    my-func: func [x [integer!]
 "0 to 10 !!"] [
    	#assert [all [0 <= x x <= 10]]